 How to get a job in South Africa

-Or, you might consult the South African Yellow Pages to find a recruitment agency.
+You could also consult the South African Yellow Pages to find a recruitment agency.
 If there's a particular company you'd like to work for, consider sending them a speculative application.

 If you're willing to fund a summer experience, there's plenty on offer.
 Oyster Worldwide offers voluntary summer roles in veterinary and sports coaching among others, while Enkosini specialises in wildlife conservation projects.